Gołdap: World War I and II

 During World War I Goldap was a scene of fierce fighting on the Eastern Front, which passed through the town twice.
-As a result, it was almost completely destroyed.
+As a result, 91 residential houses and 92 industrial buildings were destroyed.
+It was occupied by the Russian army from the 18 August to 10 September 1914, and again from 5 November 1914 to 11 February 1915.
 The town was rebuilt, and soon after the war ended it reached a similar number of inhabitants it had had before.
-It was occupied by the Russian army from the 18 August to 10 September 1914, and again from 5 November 1914 to 11 February 1915.

 During World War II Goldap was planned by the German staff as one of the strongholds guarding the rest of East Prussia from the Red Army on the Eastern Front.
 As a result of heavy fighting for the city and the regions directly east of it, in August and September 1944, 90% of the town was yet again destroyed.
 According to German war-time reports, about 50 civilians were murdered (some raped) by the Red Army on its initial entry into Goldap in October 1944.
 It was the first town of Nazi Germany to fall.
 However, in November 1944 the Wehrmacht reconquered Goldap and would be able to keep it until the end of December of the same year.
 In January, the German positions in far-eastern East Prussia collapsed completely.